mithril-security/blindai/docs/docs/security/remote_attestation.md

 We then call to the `get_supported_att_key_ids` method to get the ECDSA attestation key.
 This method is a rewrite of the official intel sgx function `sgx_get_supported_att_key_ids` as defined in [9].

-Also to contact the AESM, the fortanix EDP defines protobuf messages that tries to contact the service, otherwise in which case it returns an error with the error code (more information here : [*https://github.com/fortanix/rust-sgx/blob/64100155aa8e0e9379fd66c6128e6f1605442e75/intel-sgx/aesm-client/src/imp/aesm_protobuf/mod.rs*](https://github.com/fortanix/rust-sgx/blob/64100155aa8e0e9379fd66c6128e6f1605442e75/intel-sgx/aesm-client/src/imp/aesm_protobuf/mod.rs)).
+Also to contact the AESM, the Fortanix EDP defines protobuf messages that tries to contact the service, otherwise in which case it returns an error with the error code (more information here : [*https://github.com/Fortanix/rust-sgx/blob/64100155aa8e0e9379fd66c6128e6f1605442e75/intel-sgx/aesm-client/src/imp/aesm_protobuf/mod.rs*](https://github.com/Fortanix/rust-sgx/blob/64100155aa8e0e9379fd66c6128e6f1605442e75/intel-sgx/aesm-client/src/imp/aesm_protobuf/mod.rs)).

 From the resulted array, we extract the ECDSA attestation key, identified by the constant `const SGX_QL_ALG_ECDSA_P256 : u32 = 2;` (As defined in the quote generation DCAP enum here : [*https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/quote_wrapper/common/inc/sgx_quote_3.h*](https://github.com/intel/SGXDataCenterAttestationPrimitives/blob/master/QuoteGeneration/quote_wrapper/common/inc/sgx_quote_3.h)).
 The initialization of the runner context completes with the `init_quote_ex` function which, given the attestation key, returns the target info.